zXmattmesq/Pinterest-Image-Downloading-Spider-/README.md

 - `{}` is proxy list if you want to add one (optional)
 - `10` is a number of threads you want to use for downloading those images (optional)
 - `15` is the maximum number of images you want to download (optional)

+#Spider is in pinsterestcraper - pinterestscraper - spiders - __init__
+##Change keywords.txt to make it run with your keywords